Liyuzhou-Franklin/Ticker-analysis-project/README.md

 3. Seeking Alpha authors' opinions of the stock and overall sentiment.
 4. List of links to the five latest earning transcripts.

-File "static" contains the CSS code for formatting the style of the webform File "templates" contains the HTML code for the webform
+- File "static" contains the CSS code for formatting the style of the webform
+- File "templates" contains the HTML code for the webform
+- File "venv" sets up the virtual environment used for developing this tool